Western Collaborative Conservation Network

 - Promoting public policy to enable and sustain CBCC

 - Building funding capacity for CBCCs

 - Pool & leverage resources

-to create a stronger collective voice for collaborative efforts.
+to create a stronger community and collective voice for collaborative efforts.

 to build collaborative capacity for community-based collaborative conservation efforts.